helidon-io/helidon/docs/mp/lra.md

 }
 ```

-## Additional Information

-### Coordinator
+## Coordinator

 Coordinator is a service that tracks all LRA transactions and calls the
-compensate REST endpoints of the participants when the LRA transaction gets
+`compensate` REST endpoints of the participants when the LRA transaction gets
 cancelled or completes (in case it gets closed).
 In addition, participant also
 keeps track of timeouts, retries participant calls, and assigns LRA ids.